 What are the timings for filing returns?

-Intrastat & ESL returns are generally required monthly, in some countries they are filed quarterly or annually.
+Intrastat and ESL declarations are generally monthly, in some countries they are quarterly or annual.

 Filing dates vary from country to country (they can range from the 10th to the 24th of the month).

 All intra-community acquisitions and intra-community deliveries (and similar transfers) should be included as transactions on the returns, but transactions such as returns, replacements, contract work and free goods should also be included.

 This does not include imports from, or exports to third countries.

 For intra-community transactions, the term “dispatch” or “introduction” is used, not “export” or “import”.